py-mine/mcproto/docs/contributing/guides/breaking-changes.md

 module:

 - `deprecation_warn`: This function triggers a deprecation warning immediately after it is called, alerting developers to the pending removal.
 - `deprecated`: This decorator function marks a function as deprecated.
 It triggers a deprecation warning each time the decorated function is called.
 Internally, this ultimately just calls `deprecation_warn`.

 ### Removal version

-These functions take a removal version as an argument, which should be specified as a [semantic version](https://semver.org/) string.
+These functions take a removal version as an argument, which should be specified as a [semantic version][semantic versioning] string.
 Generally, you'll just want to put the next major version of the library here (so if you're currently on `3.5.2` you'll want to specify the removal version as `4.0.0`; You always want to bump the first / major version number.)

 The `deprecation_warn` function will usually just show a warning, however, if the current version of the library surpasses the removal version, it will instead throw a runtime error, making it unusable.
 In most cases, people